Adilius/C4.5-Decision-Tree-And-Naive-Bayes-Implementation/README.md

 Graphviz is used to export image of decision tree.
 To install download Graphviz and add to path variable.
 Reboot may be required.

-# Output

-Results and output from both algorithms

 ## Naive Bayes

 | Confusion matrix        | Actual Positive (1)           | Actual Negative (0)  |